ng-the-engineer/car-web-dev/README.md

 # car-web-dev

-### Quick start
+## Quick start

-- You can spin up an local environment including a Node.js app and a MongoDB instance running in Docker containers respectively.
+- You can spin up a local environment including a Node.js app and a MongoDB instance running in Docker containers respectively.

-- After the environment is up, you can `create a car`, `retrieve a car by id`, `update a car` and `delete a car` through RESTful API.
+- After the environment is up, you can `create a car`, `retrieve a car by id`, `update a car` and `delete a car` through RESTful APIs.

-#### Pre-requisites
+#### Tools required
-Please install below tools:
 - Docker
 - Docker-compose
-- Node
-- Yarn
-- Typescript
-- Jest

-#### Create an environment
+#### Run the app

-In the project root folder, run
+##### 1. In the project root folder, run

 ```
 $ docker-compose up
 ```

-You may run it in background with detached mode
+Or, you may run it in background with detached mode

 ```
 $ docker-compose up -d

 ```

+##### 2. You can access the web with the followed endpoints
 | Action | URL | HTTP Method |
 | -------- | ----- | --------|
 | Create a car | http://localhost:80/car | POST |